nansencenter/NERSC-HYCOM-CICE/README.md

 The following tools are necessary in many parts of the code.

-A Fortran compiler.
+A working fortran compiler.

-To run the HYCOM-CICE coupled code, you will need to have a working installation of the Eearth System Modelling Framework.
+To run the HYCOM-CICE coupled code, you will need to have a working installation of the Eearth System Modelling Framework: https://www.earthsystemcog.org/projects/esmf/download/.
+The code has been tested and verified to work with ESMF v 5.2.0.rp3.

 A working python 2.7 installation, with the following packages